jcosborn/ecp/update-2019-03-21/comms.rst

 ======================

 Talked with Robert more at the 2019 ECP meeting about their analysis.
-Requires transfering data from full lattice to a lattice with only a subset of timeslices.
+Requires transferring data from full lattice to a lattice with only a subset of timeslices.
 Also requires reading a lattice subset (timeslice) from file (not in ILDG format).